paulvanderlaken/dpg-dataday-sql/part2/track2_optimizer/level2/opt55.md

 #### How to think about it

-You’ll need to:
+You’re being asked to **modularize and generalize** the logic.
+That means:

-1. Use a `DECLARE` block to store the dynamic threshold
+1. Use `DECLARE` to define a variable that holds the threshold.
-2. Compute the threshold using `PERCENTILE_CONT`
+2. Use `SET` to assign the 99th percentile revenue to that variable.
-3. Reference the threshold variable in a second statement that selects order-level revenue above the cutoff
+3. Use that variable in a second statement to filter and return the matching orders.

-Remember:
-- Wrap your logic in a `BEGIN … END` block
+4. Wrap the logic in `BEGIN … END`.

-- Use `SET` to assign query results to variables
-- Variables need a data type
+This makes the script **more reusable and parameterizable**, and allows for future branching.

 #### Helpful SQL concepts